v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/css/reference.md

 <!--todo:  add the section on the Angle clock section for What's New 88.  -->

-## <a name="getting-in-touch-with-the-microsoft-edge-devtools-team"></a>Contactar al equipo de Microsoft Edge DevTools
+## <a name="getting-in-touch-with-the-microsoft-edge-devtools-team"></a>Ponerse en contacto con el equipo de Microsoft Edge DevTools

 [!INCLUDE [contact DevTools team note](../includes/contact-devtools-team-note.md)]